 Let’s take a look at a few of these others.
 Again, this one you can see.
-It’s got some kind of volume action, and it’s got this volume surge, but look at the way it’s traded, this is a chart that you should not be trading.
+It’s got some volume action, and it’s got this volume surge, but look at the way it’s traded, this is a chart that you should not be trading.
 Look at this chart; it’s all over the place, that’s not one that you’re trading.

 Look for movement

-You can see, look what happens most of the times, as you start looking for a support line, and you see a volume increasing, and you do this, right in the morning, you would do this almost that first half hour.
+You can see, look what happens most of the times, as you start looking for a support line, and you see a volume increase, and you do this, right in the morning, you would do this almost that first half hour.